benjspitler/benjspitler.github.io/nba-fantasy-predictions.md

 <img src="images/nba_data_screenshot.png?raw=true"/>

 Each row of this dataframe corresponds to an an individual "player season."
 For example, there is one row for Lebron James's 2011-2012 season, a separate row for his 2010-2011 season, and so on, for every player that has played in the NBA since 1990.
 The columns in the data set represent a variety of different demographic and statistical categories.
-These statistical categories include both what are called basic "counting stats" (things like points, rebounds, assists, etc.), as well as "advanced stats", which are statistical categories invented by both amateur and professional NBA analysts which amalgamate counting stats into purportedly more descriptive new statistical parameters.
+The demographic categories include thing like age and player position.
+The statistical categories include both what are called basic "counting stats" (things like points, rebounds, assists, etc.), as well as "advanced stats", which are statistical categories invented by both amateur and professional NBA analysts which amalgamate counting stats into purportedly more descriptive new statistical parameters.
 Advanced stats include things like true shooting percentage, three-point attempt rate, and assist percentage, for example.

 There are two important things to note about this data.
 The first relates to the response variables I am attempting to predict.
 For each player in the 2021-2022 season, these models aim to predict: